UAPGAN/UAPGAN.github.io/index.md

-### Targeted Attack with an Input-Agnostic *flower* Trigger from the Natural Adversarial Patch Generator - ImageNet classification task
+### Targeted Attack with an Input-Agnostic *flower* Trigger from the TnT Generator - ImageNet classification task

 #### The effectiveness of an example *flower* TnT
 <a name="TnTImagenetEffect"></a>